FriedbergLab/GOThresher/README.md

 Modules can be automatically installed using `pip`, or obtained from their respective websites.

-If GOthresher is installed using conda, none of the above pre-requisites are needed.
+If GOThresher is installed using conda, none of the above pre-requisites are needed.

 ### Required files: